-On our reference system, a 3.06 GHz Intel Core 2 Duo processor, 4 GB RAM, we used Matlab 7.8.0 (R2009a) to implement and run both the truth and reduced model.
-Solving the truth with $\mathcal{N} = 4841$ degrees of freedom, we needed about 0.132 seconds per sample on average whereas the reduced problem could be solved in about 0.0105 second per sample, including the solution of all primal and dual problems and the evaluation of all outputs and error bounds.
-Hence, we gain a speedup by a factor greater than 12.
-To show that the number of reduced basis functions is independent of the degrees of freedom of the truth, we started another Greedy algorithm using $\mathcal{N} = 19121$ .
-Again, the error bounds fell below the desired error tolerance for $(N, \tilde{N}^{(1)}, \tilde{N}^{(2)}) = (16, 10, 16)$ .
-On average, the computation of the larger truth needed about 0.594 seconds per sample.
-Since the size of the reduced system did not change, we gain a speedup by a factor greater than 56.
+On our reference system, a 3.06 GHz Intel Core 2 Duo processor, 4 GB RAM, we used Comsol 3.5.0.608 (3.5a) to construct and store the FE system components and MATLAB 7.8.0 (R2009a) to implement and run both the detailed and reduced models.
+For the solutions, we used the MATLAB mldivide function which automatically adapts to the structure of the system, e.g., sparsity patterns.
+Solving the detailed problem with $\mathcal{N} = 4841$ degrees of freedom, we needed about 0.211 seconds per sample on average, whereas the reduced problem could be solved in about 0.00603 seconds per sample, including the solution of all primal and dual problems and the evaluation of all outputs and error bounds.
+Hence, we gain a speedup by a factor of about 35.
+To show that the number of reduced basis functions is independent of the degrees of freedom of the detailed problem, we started another Greedy algorithm using $\mathcal{N} = 19121$.
+Again, the error bounds fell below the desired error tolerance for $(N, \tilde{N}^{(1)}, \tilde{N}^{(2)}) = (16, 11, 16)$.
+On average, the computation of the larger detailed problem needed about 0.837 seconds per sample.
+Since the size of the reduced system did not change, we gain a speedup by a factor greater than 138.